Friday, May 14, 2021

 Territorial Zones

-However, the UN plan was never formally implemented, and the proposed borders ended up being replaced with a somewhat different set of ceasefire lines after a 1947-1949 war between supporters of Jewish independence and neighboring Arab countries.
-Another war in 1967 left Israel in control of the whole area, as well as the Golan Heights, which up to then had been part of Syria.
+However, the UN plan was never officially carried out, and the proposed borders ended up being replaced with a somewhat different set of ceasefire lines after a 1947-1949 war between supporters of Jewish independence and neighboring Arab countries that opposed the idea.
+Another war in 1967 left Israel in control of the whole area, as well as the Golan Heights, which up to then had been an undisputed part of Syria.

 Waters and Airspace